Questfall/docs/users/rewards.md

 User’s levels 0-5 are part of a  Zero League that is considered a tutorial and does not provide rewards.
 {% endhint %}

 The **40% weekly miners reward** is shared equally with each league with active users.
-The user has to compete for the weekly mining reward only with users in the same league.
+The user has to compete for the weekly QFT reward only with users in the same league.
 As entering a higher league takes more effort than a lower one, the number of users competing for the same reward decreases with each league.

 The user's weekly **QFT reward** is based on the **league level** and **mined Activity points**.